SpectralWaveData/spectral_wave_data/README.md

 on specific hardware/OS combinations, an identical version will be released using the version tag 1.0.0 on 2020.04.30.

-## SpectralWaveData, spectral_wave_data, spectral-wave-data, ...

-All programming languages have their own guideline for naming conventions.
-Some conventions are not legal syntax in other languages.
-Some languages are case sensitive some are not.
-They have different concepts and names for modules, packages, classes etc. The documentation provides specific definitions.

-On GitHub we let SpectralWaveData denote the name of the organization containing [Git](https://en.wikipedia.org/wiki/Git) repositories.
-This particular repository is named spectral_wave_data.

 ## Authors and maintainers

 - Jens B. Helmers - Initial work - @jeblohe